Geek-Boy-Aditya/Mastering_Pandas/README.md

 9.Operation Determining college campus diversity

 #  Day 3
-Developing a data analysis routine
+1.Developing a data analysis routine
-Reducing memory by changing data types
+2.Reducing memory by changing data types
-Selecting the smallest of the largest
+3.Selecting the smallest of the largest
-Selecting the largest of each group by sorting Replicating nlargest with sort_values
+4.Selecting the largest of each group by sorting 5.Replicating nlargest with sort_values
-Calculating a trailing stop order price
+6.Calculating a trailing stop order price